-Effective waste management strategies for cities include efficient citywide recycling programs, as well as waste-to-energy programs (discussed below).
-Globally, the scientific community and most governments agree that citizens worldwide must make a vigilant, concerted effort NOW on actionable climate priorities as simple as recycling.
+Effective waste management strategies for cities include citywide recycling programs, circular economy strategies, as well as waste-to-energy programs (discussed below).
+A simple, straightforward action that benefits the environment positively is recycling, as well as actions such as responsibly treating food waste (as seen in The Food Waste Recycling Action Plan in the UK, described at the bottom of this article).
+Globally, the scientific community and most governments agree that citizens worldwide must make vigilant, concerted efforts NOW on actionable climate priorities as simple as recycling.

-One major step many communities of the world have taken is educating the public about and enforcing, recycling standards.
+One major step forward many communities of the world have taken is educating the public about, and enforcing, recycling standards.
 Increased world population, mass production, and mass consumption have led to increased waste.
-Recycling reduces the global waste problem; reduces GHGs released into the atmosphere from landfills (due to less waste being sent to landfills), and reduces pollution generated in manufacturing packaging of products.
+Recycling reduces the global waste problem.
+Recycling reduces GHGs released into the atmosphere from landfills (due to less waste being sent to landfills), and reduces pollution generated in manufacturing packaging of products.

 Which nations recycle the most globally?

-The top five nations globally for recycling are Germany, South Korea, Belgium, Austria, and Switzerland (as well as the country of Wales, in the United Kingdom - discussed below).
-All of these nations have recycling rates of about, or slightly over, 50%, while Germany has a rate over 55%.
+The top five nations globally for recycling are Germany, South Korea, Belgium, Austria, and Switzerland (as well as the country of Wales, in the United Kingdom.
+UK recycling and waste management efforts are discussed at the bottom of this article).
+All of these countries listed above have recycling rates of over 50%, while Germany now has a rate of over 65%.

 Germany gained number one status by implementing what is called the Green Dot initiative; a nationwide waste management strategy that mandated packaging standards in order to increase recycling.
 The German Packaging Ordinance under the Waste Act led to the nationwide passing of Der Grüne Punkt (The Green Dot) recycling system for labeling recyclable packages that meet the requirements.
 A Green Dot recycling symbol on packaged goods is now standard for many products in Germany.

-In order to get a Green Dot recycling symbol on a package, German manufacturers are required to pay a fee based on the size of the packaging, and the level to which the packaging is recycling-compliant; the fee is then used for the Green Dot recycling process itself.
-German manufacturers (now many European manufacturers, as the Green Dot system, has spread throughout Europe) have thereby been incentivized to reduce the volume of packaging and to make packaging more easily recyclable.
+In order to get a Green Dot recycling symbol on a package, German manufacturers are required to pay a fee based on the size of the packaging, and the level to which the packaging is recycling-compliant.
+The fee is then used for the Green Dot recycling process itself.
+German manufacturers (now also many European manufacturers, as the Green Dot system has spread throughout Europe) have thereby been effectively incentivized to reduce the volume of packaging and to make packaging more easily recyclable.

 The Green Dot program encourages companies to produce more minimalistic, innovative packaging; as well as more packaging from recycled materials (that can easily be recycled yet again).
 Germany also has an effective system of sorting domestic and commercial waste, going hand-in-hand with colored recycling bins for separate types of recyclable waste; to make sure materials are able to be recycled properly throughout the country.